leefuller23/www/content/post/build-site-with-cloudflare-pages.md

 Create a new top level folder called "themes" and unpack a theme: [https://themes.gohugo.io/](https://themes.gohugo.io/)

 Your repo should look something like this...
+(You could also just clone my entire [repo](https://github.com/leefuller23/www/) and start with a clone of my site.)

 ![github repo example](/asset/build-site-with-cloudflare-pages/github.png)